kevinolega/callcentertrainingtips/assets/pages/sales-english-lessons.md

 <p style="color:black;">LEVEL 10 Professional Communication 4</p>
 <p style="color:black;">LEVEL 11 Professional Communication 5</p>
 <p style="color:black;">LEVEL 12 Professional Communication 6</p>
 <p style="color:black;"><strong>Communicating with Confidence</strong>: Lessons on how to speak and write confidently.
-Become confident during interviews, client meetings, customer service, sales, email, and even casual conversations</p>
+Gain confidence during interviews, client meetings, customer service, sales, email, and even casual conversations.</p>
-<p style="color:black;"><strong>Professional Communication</strong>: Personalized for roles with strict requirements.
-Ideal for professionals and business owners who are seeking to further their communication skills.</p>
+<p style="color:black;"><strong>Professional Communication</strong>: Tailored for roles with strict requirements.
+Ideal for professionals and business owners seeking to enhance their communication skills.</p>
 </details>

 <details>
 <summary style="color:#61c17d; font-family:Lato; font-size:23px; line-height:22px;">How many sessions do I need?</summary>
-<p style="color:black;">The answer to this question depends on the skill level you're at, the skill level you are are aiming at, as well as your available time and resources to work on your communication skills.</p>
+<p style="color:black;">The number of sessions you need depends on your current skill level, your target skill level, and the time and resources you can dedicate to working on your communication skills.</p>
 <p style="color:black;">If you only have grammar and pronunciation issues, we can cover most problems in 4 sessions.</p>
 <p style="color:black;">If you need additional help with confidence and professional situations, I’d recommend 6-8 weeks.</p>
 </details>

 <details>
 <summary style="color:#61c17d; font-family:Lato; font-size:23px; line-height:22px;">Why do I need to pay if I can watch YouTube or read your lessons for free?</summary>
-<p style="color:black;">Training doesn't magically make your problems go away.</p>
-<p style="color:black;">You receive feedback and guidance when you pay for training.</p>
-<p style="color:black;">Communication has several moving parts and is complicated to learn on your own.</p>
+<p style="color:black;">While free resources like YouTube and online lessons can be helpful, paying for training offers personalized feedback and guidance.</p>
+<p style="color:black;">Communication is complex, and learning it on your own can be challenging.
+Different situations require different levels of English skills.</p>
-<p style="color:black;">For example, the English skill level required to qualify for call center work is different in a business-to-customer (B2C) and business-to-business (B2B) situation.</p>
+<p style="color:black;">For example, call center work in business-to-customer (B2C) and business-to-business (B2B) settings requires different skill levels, as does online freelancing.</p>
-<p style="color:black;">The skill level required for call center work and online freelancing are different.</p>
-<p style="color:black;">Higher skill levels are a valuable asset that allow professionals to command higher-tier compensation.</p>
-<p style="color:black;">Great communication skills solve a great number of business and personal problems as well.</p>
-<p style="color:black;">In the same way, poor communication leads to a great many losess.
-I'm sure you've seen many lost opportunities and broken relationships that could have easily been solved if one or both parties had good communication skills.</p>
-<p style="color:black;">Working on your communication is a worthwhile long-term pursuit.</p>
+<p style="color:black;">Improving your communication skills can lead to better job opportunities and higher pay.
+It can also help you avoid misunderstandings and lost opportunities in both business and personal relationships.</p>
-<p style="color:black;">Training is not like a magical ticket where you automatically add skills or guarantee jobs after you pay.</p>
-<p style="color:black;">I’m offering a service where I provide value through lessons, guidance, feedback, and correction.</p>
+<p style="color:black;">Training is not a magic ticket that automatically grants you new skills or guarantees a job.
+Instead, it's a service that provides valuable lessons, guidance, feedback, and correction to help you grow and improve your communication abilities.</p>
 </details>

 <details>
 <summary style="color:#61c17d; font-family:Lato; font-size:23px; line-height:22px;">Do I need to pay for the session before I start the training?</summary>
-<p style="color:black;">Yes.
-You need to pay for the session to join the training.</p>
+<p style="color:black;">Yes, you need to pay for the session before you can begin the training.
+This ensures you have access to all the resources, feedback, and guidance offered in the program.</p>
 </details>

 <details>
 <summary style="color:#61c17d; font-family:Lato; font-size:23px; line-height:22px;">How much does the training cost?</summary>
-<p style="color:black;">I charge ₱697 per session.
-I offer discounts to students who purchase multiple sessions.</p>
+<p style="color:black;">The cost of training starts at ₱697 for a single session.
+We offer discounts for multiple sessions, allowing you to save more when you commit to more weeks of training.</p>
 </details>

 <details>
 <summary style="color:#61c17d; font-family:Lato; font-size:23px; line-height:22px;">What are the benefits of active learning?</summary>
-<p style="color:black;">👨🏻‍🎓👩🏻‍🎓  Active learning is the most effective method to sounding professional and confident at conversations, interviews, client meetings, customer service, sales & email.</p>
+<p style="color:black;">👨🏻‍🎓👩🏻‍🎓 Active learning helps you develop professional and confident communication skills for conversations, interviews, client meetings, customer service, sales, and email.
+It encourages you to participate, engage, and apply the lessons, which leads to better understanding, retention, and application of the skills you learn.</p>
 </details>

 <p>Send a message to <a href="https://www.facebook.com/callcentertrainingtips">INQUIRE NOW</a>!!!</p>